 2. Romanian dead lift:

-In this position, your physiotherapist will instruct you to activate your deep abdominals, create a slight bend in the knees and hinge at the hip, feeling a tension building in the hamstrings and glutes.
+Your physiotherapist will instruct you to activate your deep abdominals, create a slight bend in the knees and hinge at the hip.
+You should feel a tension building in the hamstrings and glutes.
 Focus on pushing hips backwards like you are going to sit down and then standing back up straight without over-extending into the back.
 Reps and sets will be determined based on your ability to load your body and how many you can complete before fatigue.

 3. Hamstring Bridge: